boydcpeters/gridlib/docs/basics.dataformat.rst

     ...

 If the survival time distribution value is zero at a certain time point than the position should be empty.
-An example of how such a .csv file should like:
+An example of how such a .csv file would look like for four simulated survival time distributions for the time-lapse conditions 50 ms, 200 ms, 1 s, and 5 s, all starting with 10000 molecules:

 .. code-block:: text